elegant-scipy/elegant-scipy/markdown/ch7.markdown

 print('The optimal shift for correction is: %f' % res.x)
 ```

 Brilliant!
-We show we shifted it by +50 pixels.
-Thanks to our MSE measure, SciPy's `optimize.minimize` function has
+We shifted it by +50 pixels, and, thanks to our MSE measure, SciPy's
-recovered the correct amount to shift our distorted image to get it back to its
+`optimize.minimize` function has given us the correct amount of shift (-50) to
-original state.
+get it back to its original state.

 Unfortunately, this brings us to the principal difficulty of this kind of
 alignment: sometimes, the MSE has to get worse before it gets better.
 Have a